MARIO-SNH/ai-assignment/README.md

-AI Assignment – Simple Reflex Agent and Uninformed Search
+# AI Assignment – Simple Reflex Agent and Uninformed Search

-This repository contains the implementation of the Artificial Intelligence assignment.
+This repository contains the implementation for the Artificial Intelligence assignment.

-The assignment consists of three parts:

-1. Designing the architecture for Turing Test and CAPTCHA
-2. Developing a simple reflex agent that reads environmental parameters and determines AQI
-3. Implementing uninformed search algorithms such as BFS and DFS and applying them to a problem

-Part 1 – Architecture Design
+Architecture Design

-The design architecture for both the Turing Test and CAPTCHA systems is explained in the documentation file inside the docs folder.
-The document describes the components involved and the general working process of each system.
+The architecture design for the Turing Test and CAPTCHA systems is explained in the file: docs/architecture.md

-Part 2 – AQI Simple Reflex Agent
+Simple Reflex Agent (AQI Agent)

-A simple reflex agent was developed in Python.
-The agent reads environmental data such as PM2.5 and PM10 values from a CSV file and calculates the Air Quality Index (AQI) based on predefined ranges.
+A simple reflex agent is implemented that reads environmental sensor data from a file and determines the Air Quality Index (AQI) of the region.

-Files related to the AQI agent are located in the aqi_agent folder.

-aqi_agent.py – Program that reads the sensor data and calculates AQI
-sample_sensor_data.csv – Sample input file containing environmental data
+Files used:
+aqi_agent/aqi_agent.py
+aqi_agent/sample_sensor_data.csv

-To run the AQI agent:
+To run the program:
 python aqi_agent/aqi_agent.py --file aqi_agent/sample_sensor_data.csv

-Part 3 – Uninformed Search Algorithms
+Uninformed Search Algorithms

+The following search algorithms are implemented:
-Breadth First Search (BFS) and Depth First Search (DFS) algorithms were implemented and applied to the Eight Queens problem.
+Breadth First Search (BFS)
+Depth First Search (DFS)
+Depth Limited Search
+Iterative Deepening DFS

+The implementation is in:
+search/core.py

-Eight Queens Problem
+Example Problem

-The objective of the Eight Queens problem is to place eight queens on a chessboard such that no two queens attack each other.
-This means that no two queens can share the same row, column, or diagonal.

-The search algorithm explores possible placements of queens and checks whether the configuration is valid.

-Files related to the search implementation are located in the following folders:

-search/ – contains the BFS and DFS implementations
-problems/ – contains the Eight Queens problem definition
+The search problem implemented is the Eight Queens problem.

+File:
+eight_queens/eight_queens.py

-To run the program:
+To run the comparison:
 python search/run_compare.py

-The program prints information such as:

-nodes expanded
-maximum frontier size
-time taken
-solution depth

-These values are used to compare the performance of the search algorithms.

-Programming Language

-The programs in this repository were implemented using Python 3.
-No external libraries were required.

-Repository Structure

-ai-assignment
-README.md
-requirements.txt
-docs
-aqi_agent
-search
-problems

-This assignment demonstrates basic AI concepts including reflex agents and uninformed search techniques.
+This repository includes the architecture design, reflex agent implementation, search algorithms, and the example problem required for the assignment.